Notifications

 • Citizen Initiative Act

-Proposed changes to the Citizen Initiative Act would:
+Changes to the Citizen Initiative Act:

 • prohibit citizen initiative petitions from starting or continuing from 12 months before to 12 months after a general election